cdktf/cdktf-provider-google/docs/lustreInstance.python.md

 - *Type:* str

-Required.
 The name of the Managed Lustre instance.

 * Must contain only lowercase letters, numbers, and hyphens.
 * Must start with a letter.
 * Must be between 1-63 characters.
 * Must end with a number or a letter.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.40.0/docs/resources/lustre_instance#instance_id LustreInstance#instance_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.41.0/docs/resources/lustre_instance#instance_id LustreInstance#instance_id}

 ---